Finding the perfect vegan or vegetarian centrepiece for Christmas dinner can be a challenge.

 It comes back to planning - even micromanaging - for the sustainability expert.
 While that might not sound very “Christmassy”, you’ll certainly appreciate it come Boxing Day.

 “There’s nothing wrong with living off cheese and wine,” says James, “but it's pretty cool as well to think what can I do with my leftovers that will allow us to live in that little Christmas bauble for longer than a couple of days.”

-Jazzy sprout dishes with lemon and eggs, or turkey reuben sandwiches are some recipes you could use to stop leftover food going to waste.
+Jazzy sprout dishes with lemon and eggs, for example, could stop leftover food going to waste.